← Back to all companies

 Policy Positions

-Military Use:Restricted (supports US military for approved use cases; prohibits domestic mass surveillance and autonomous weapons)
+Military Use:Restricted (supports US military for approved use cases; prohibits domestic mass surveillance and autonomous weapons; currently in legal dispute with Pentagon over these restrictions)

-Anthropic supports US warfighters since June 2024 in classified networks.
-In 2026, refused Pentagon ultimatum to remove restrictions on domestic mass surveillance and autonomous lethal weapons.
-Source: https://www.theguardian.com/technology/2026/mar/09/anthropic-artificial-intelligence-pentagon🔗
+Anthropic supported US warfighters since June 2024 in classified networks.
+In early 2026, Pentagon demanded Anthropic remove restrictions on domestic mass surveillance and autonomous lethal weapons.
+Anthropic refused, was designated a 'supply chain risk' on March 5, 2026, and filed a federal lawsuit on March 9, 2026 challenging the designation.
+Trump ordered all federal agencies to cease using Claude.🔗

 AUP prohibits surveillance used to violate rights.
-Company publicly stated prohibition on domestic mass surveillance as a core principle even under Pentagon pressure.🔗
+Anthropic publicly stood by its prohibition on domestic mass surveillance as a core principle even under Pentagon pressure, which led to the supply chain risk designation.🔗

 Open-Source Models:No